Ivo Josipović: Politics

-In 1980 Josipović became a member of the League of Communists of Croatia (SKH).
-He played a key role in the democratic transformation of this party as the author of the first statute of the Social Democratic Party of Croatia (SDP).
+In 1980, Josipović became a member of the League of Communists of Croatia (SKH).
+He played a vital role in the democratic transformation of this party as the author of the first statute of the Social Democratic Party of Croatia (SDP).
 In 1994, he left politics and the SDP, dedicating himself to law and music.
-Upon the invitation of Ivica Račan, acting prime minister at the time, he returned to politics in 2003, and became an independent MP with the SDP and vice-president of the SDP representatives' group in the Croatian Parliament.
+Upon the invitation of Ivica Račan, acting prime minister at the time, he returned to politics in 2003 and became an independent MP with the SDP and vice-president of the SDP representatives' group in the Croatian Parliament.
 During his mandate in 2005, he was also a representative in the Assembly of the City of Zagreb.
 In 2007, he was re-elected to the Croatian Parliament.
 He formally renewed his SDP membership in 2008.
-On 12 July 2009 he was elected as the party's official presidential candidate.
-As MP he served on various parliamentary committees dealing with legislative, judiciary and constitutional questions, as well as for defining parliamentary rules of procedure and the political system.
+On 12 July 2009, he was elected as the party's official presidential candidate.
+As MP, he served on various parliamentary committees dealing with legislative, judiciary and constitutional questions, as well as for defining parliamentary rules of procedure and the political system.